-A Subscriber that accepts a Certificate warrants to TunTrust, that all information supplied in connection with the application process and all information included in the Certificate issued to them is true, complete, and not misleading.

-Without limitation to the generality of the foregoing, the use of a Certificate signifies acceptance by that Subscriber of this CP/CPS and Subscriber Agreement (as the same may, from time to time, be amended or supplemented) by which they irrevocably agree to be bound.
+A Subscriber that accepts a Certificate warrants to TunTrust that all information supplied in connection with the application process and all information included in the Certificate issued to them is true, complete, and not misleading.
+Without limitation to the generality of the foregoing, the use of a Certificate or the reliance upon a Certificate signifies acceptance by that person of the terms and conditions of this TunTrust CP/CPS and Subscriber Agreement (as the same may, from time to time, be amended or supplemented) by which they irrevocably agree to be bound.